Heidi Klum: Modeling and acting

 As a photo model she worked for retail clothing brands such as H & M, Ann Taylor and Peek & Cloppenburg and since 2007, she has been a celebrity spokesmodel for Jordache.
 International tech, food and internet brands up to the automotive industry asked for Klum as their celebrity spokesperson and produced ad campaigns and TV commercials for Braun epilizer, McDonald's salad, Dannon, Carl's Jr./Hardee's (Jim Beam Bourbon Burger), the Wix website building program and, together with then-husband Seal for the Volkswagen SUV Tiguan.
 In addition to modeling, she has appeared in several TV shows, including Spin City, Sex and the City, Yes, Dear, and How I Met Your Mother.
 She had a role as an ill-tempered hair model in the movie Blow Dry, played a giantess in the movie Ella Enchanted and was cast as Ursula Andress in The Life and Death of Peter Sellers.
 She had cameo appearances in the films The Devil Wears Prada and Perfect Stranger.

 Her other projects include dance and video games.
 She is featured in the 2003 video game James Bond 007: Everything or Nothing, where she plays the villain Dr. Katya Nadanova.
 She has appeared in several music videos, including Jamiroquai's video "Love Foolosophy" from their album A Funk Odyssey, Kelis's "Young, Fresh n' New", off her second 2001 album Wanderland and, most recently, the second video for her then husband Seal's song "Secret" off his 2010 album Seal 6: Commitment.
 The latter video depicts the married couple sharing intimate moments while naked in bed; the concept was Klum's idea.

-In July 2007, having earned US$8 million in the previous 16months, Klum was named by Forbes as third on the list of the World's 15 Top-Earning Supermodels.
+In July 2007, having earned US$8 million in the previous 16 months, Klum was named by Forbes as third on the list of the World's 15 Top-Earning Supermodels.

 In 2008, Forbes estimated her income at US$16 million, putting Klum in first place.
 For 2007, Forbes estimated her income at US$14 million.
 Klum is signed to IMG Models in New York City.
 In 2008, Klum was a featured guest on an American Volkswagen commercial, where she was interviewed by a black Beetle.
 When she commented that German engineering is so sexy, she caused the Beetle to blush and turn red.
 She has been a part of several commercials for Volkswagen and McDonald's on German television.
 In November 2008, Klum appeared in two versions of a Guitar Hero World Tour commercial, wherein she did a take on Tom Cruise's iconic underwear dancing scene in Risky Business.
 In both versions, she lip-synced to Bob Seger's "Old Time Rock and Roll" while dancing around the living room with the wireless guitar controller.